 10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com

 2. Buy Presents at the Talamahu Market

 Treat the little ones to some amazing gifts while having a cultural experience at the Talamahu Market.
 The arts and crafts covering every inch of this market building are nothing short of awe-inspiring.
-Kids can oggle at handmade woven clothes and baskets, hand-carved jewellery made from bones and wood, and awesome giant carvings of whales and warriors.
+Kids can oggle at handmade woven clothes and baskets and get customised hand-carved jewellery made from bones and wood (check out the Treasure Island stall upstairs), and be awe-inspired by giant carvings of whales and warriors.
 Even the produce side of the market is fun to browse, with impressive stands of colourful tropical fruit and vegetables.
+Learn more about the market and others in the 5 Best Markets in Tonga.

 3. See the Whales Between July and October

 Whale watching and swimming tours are available from Nuku’alofa between July and October.
-Whale swimming is a popular option with families of strong swimmers, as swimming is in the open water and involves a lot of getting on and off the boat.
-Those with younger kids can experience just as much excitement from the whale tour boats, watching the whales swimming to the surface, lifting their fluke up into the air, and even sometimes breaching!
-Learn more in The Guide to Whale Swimming in Tonga.
+Whale swimming is a popular option with families with older kids and teens who are strong swimmers, as swimming is in the open water and involves a lot of getting on and off the boat.
+Those with younger kids can experience just as much excitement from the whale tour boats, watching the whales swimming to the surface, lifting their fluke into the air, and even sometimes breaching!
+Learn more about the experience in The Guide to Whale Swimming in Tonga.

+10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com